 Are CPT codes necessary for Progressive Insurance to determine whether medical care rendered was fair, reasonable, necessary, and causally related to the car accident?
 I think the best way to frame the question is to ask whether a jury can render a verdict without CPT codes.
 The answer, of course, in that I have never in my life heard testimony that included CPT codes at trial.

 There are a few insurance companies I trust well enough that I’m willing to jump through a few dumb hoops to help them deal with whatever internal challenges the adjuster might have to making a fair settlement offer.
-Progressive Insurance has taught me time and time again that if you take the time to jump through their hoops, you are just delaying the inevitable lawsuit that I am sure to file.
+Progressive Insurance has taught me time and time again that if you take the time to jump through their hoops, you are just delaying the inevitable lawsuit that I will file.

 Progressive continues to cement its reputation as an insurance company that will not make a fair settlement offer until a lawsuit is filed.
-I think this business model works for Progressive because it writes generally small insurance policies.
+I think this business model works for Progressive because it writes small insurance policies.
 You rarely see a Progressive Insurance policy in Maryland for over $100,000 and it is often the Maryland minimum coverage of $30,000 per person/$60,000 per accident.
 So, in many of our Progressive cases, the underinsured motorist carrier is prepared to make an offer but can’t until Progressive tenders its policy.

-These small insurance policies embolden Progressive, so they know they can always pony up the policy at the last minute and avoid any real pain.
+These small insurance policies embolden Progressive, so they know they can always pony up the policy at the last minute and avoid any actual pain.
 As big of a tough guy as Progressive is in discussing settlement before suit is filed, it is about one-tenth as brave as State Farm in taking a case to verdict.